A restaurant that fed the homeless said it might have to close. Donations poured in.

 “His story also shows we’re all going through this pandemic together,” he said.
 “The pandemic doesn’t discriminate against any of us.”

-Before opening his restaurant in 2013, Mannan recalled driving around D.C. and seeing those experiencing homelessness and thinking, “Oh God, if I ever had a restaurant, what I’m going to do first thing, I’ll announce, let them come in and have dignity and respect and eat.”
+Before opening his restaurant in 2013, Mannan recalled driving around D.C. and seeing those experiencing homelessness and thinking, “Oh, God, if I ever had a restaurant, what I’m going to do first thing, I’ll announce, let them come in and have dignity and respect and eat.”

 The first day he opened, he said he brought in dozens who were gathered in nearby Franklin Square, previously an unofficial refuge for the homeless, to offer them a meal.

 “I was sharing my love, kindness and joy with others, and now the same thing I’m receiving,” he said.
-“I’m on the other side and I’m receiving the same love, kindness and joy.”
+“I’m on the other side, and I’m receiving the same love, kindness and joy.”

 Have a story for Inspired Life?
 Here’s how to submit.